Meccano: Compatible kits

+A similar system Ezy-Bilt was manufactured and marketed in Australia 1931–1984.

+Other applications

 In 1934, Meccano began to be used in the construction of differential analysers, a type of analogue computer used to solve differential equations using methods which have since been superseded by the digital computer.
 Though invented on paper in the 19th century, the first such machine had only been built in 1931, and normally they would be built by specialist manufacturers, at great cost.

 For example, in 1947, UCLA in the US installed a differential analyser built for them by General Electric at a cost of $125,000.
-However, a "proof of concept" model of a differential analyser which made extensive use of Meccano parts was built at Manchester University, UK, in 1934, by Douglas Hartree and Arthur Porter: use of Meccano meant that the machine was cheap to build, and it proved "accurate enough for the solution of many scientific problems".
-This machine is now in the Science Museum, Exhibition Road, London, England.
+However, a "proof of concept" model of a differential analyser which made extensive use of Meccano parts was built at Manchester University, England, in 1934, by Douglas Hartree and Arthur Porter: use of Meccano meant that the machine was cheap to build, and it proved "accurate enough for the solution of many scientific problems".
+This machine is now in the Science Museum in London.

 A similar machine built by J.B.
 Bratt at Cambridge University in 1935 is now in the Museum of Transport & Technology collection in Auckland, New Zealand.
-A memorandum written for the British military's Armament Research Department in 1944 describes how this same machine was modified during World War II for improved reliability and enhanced capability, and identifies its wartime applications as including research on the flow of heat, explosive detonations, and simulations of transmission lines.
 After a lengthy period of neglect, a restoration effort began in 2003, and a successful "full run through" of this machine was completed on 16 December 2008.

+A memorandum written for the British military's Armament Research Department in 1944 describes how this same machine was modified during the Second World War for improved reliability and enhanced capability, and identifies its wartime applications as including research on the flow of heat, explosive detonations, and simulations of transmission lines.

+The memorandum is now in The National Archives, UK.
+It has been said that this machine was used in preparation for Operation Chastise, otherwise known as the "Dam Busters raid"; However, after extensive enquiries and literature searches over the last few years, no evidence can be found that the Differential Analyser no. 2, nor any other differential analyser, was used for this purpose.

 In 1949, an Erector set was used to build the precursor to the modern artificial heart by William Sewell and William Glenn of the Yale School of Medicine.
 The external pump successfully bypassed the heart of a dog for more than an hour.

 In the 1970s, information theory pioneer Claude Shannon constructed a bounce-juggling machine from an Erector set.

-In the late 1980s, with an Erector Set, various old toys, and bits of jewelry, Dr. Kevorkian jury-rigged a machine he called the Thanatron (later renamed to the Mercitron.)
-Three bottles were suspended from a rickety beam, one filled with a saline solution to open a patient's veins, another with barbiturates for sedation, and a third with potassium chloride to stop the heart.
-After the Doctor connected the patient to an IV, he or she would pull a chain on the device to start the lethal medications flowing.
-He called it his "Rube Goldberg suicide device."
+In the late 1980s, with an Erector Set, various old toys, and bits of jewellery, Jack Kevorkian jury-rigged a machine he called the Thanatron (later renamed to the Mercitron.)
+Three bottles were suspended from a beam: one filled with a saline solution to open a patient's veins, another with barbiturates for sedation, and a third with potassium chloride to stop the heart.
+The concept was that the doctor connected the patient to an IV, and the patient would pull a chain on the device to start the lethal medications flowing.
+He called it his "Rube Goldberg suicide device".